 Remote controlled cranes with a slewing sensor will reduce the slewing speed automatically in the area (A), but they will not stop automatically before reaching the slewing stops (B).

 Repeated rotation of the crane against the slewing stops during operation can cause major crane base damage.
 If this operation happens, it will be considered as a misuse of the crane.

 3.5.3.
-Driving with the crane
+Service platform [option]